rewardenv/reward/README.md

 # Reward

-Reward is the remixed/remastered version of Warden project, completely rewritten in Golang.
-It is a Swiss Army knife CLI utility for orchestrating Docker based development environments.
-It makes possible to run multiple local environments simultaneously without port conflicts by utilizing a few common services proxying requests into the correct environment's containers.
+Reward is a Swiss Army knife CLI utility for orchestrating Docker based development environments.
+It makes possible to run multiple local environments simultaneously without port conflicts by utilizing common services proxying requests to the correct environment's containers.

-Reward supports Linux, macOS and Windows.
+Reward is written in Go and it supports Linux, macOS and Windows.
 <!-- include_open_stop -->

-Reward was created under the aegis of [ITG Commerce Website](https://itgcommerce.com).
+Reward was created under the aegis of [ITG Commerce](https://itgcommerce.com).

 * [Documentation](https://rewardenv.readthedocs.io)
 * [Installation](https://rewardenv.readthedocs.io/en/latest/installation.html)